influxdata/docs-v2/content/influxdb/cloud-iox/query-data/execute-queries/flight-sql/superset.md

 seotitle: Use Apache Superset to query data stored in InfluxDB Cloud (IOx)
 description: >
-  Install and run [Apache Superset](https://superset.apache.org/) to query data stored in an InfluxDB bucket.
+  Install and run [Apache Superset](https://superset.apache.org/) to query data stored in a bucket powered by InfluxDB IOx.
 weight: 101
 menu:
   influxdb_cloud_iox: